android-ui-testing/Cookbook/docs/content/practices/network.md

 **Problems**

 You need to mock manually.
 Imagine, that in your flow has hundreds of http requests.
-<br> You may spend a lot of time to have it done, and it's may be really challenging to keep these tests up-to-dated.
+<br> You may spend a lot of time mocking every single http response, and it's really challenging to keep these tests up-to-date.

 ### Mock network (automatically)